sjlarson92/daily-art-prompt/README.md

 );
 ```

-- Connect your store to the compenents that will be need it
+- Connect your store to the components that will be need it

 ```js
 const mapStateToProps = (state) => ({